jackiehjm/stx-docs/doc/source/security/kubernetes/update-renew-kubernetes-certificates-52b00bd0bdae.rst

 not only the Root |CA| certificate that needs to be updated, but also all the other Kubernetes certificates signed by it need to be regenerated and updated.

+See :ref:`Manual Kubernetes Root CA Certificate Update
+<manual-kubernetes-root-ca-certificate-update-8e9df2cd7fb9>` or
+:ref:`Kubernetes Root CA Certificate Update Cloud Orchestration
+<kubernetes-root-ca-certificate-update-cloud-orchestration-a627f9d02d6d>` for
-The update of the Kubernetes Root |CA| certificate is currently not supported.
+how to update the Kubernetes Root |CA| certificate.

 The other leaf certificates generated from the Kubernetes Root |CA| are monitored by a cronjob, which runs every day at midnight to check if any of